 As an immediate corollary of this theorem, we have that every extremal matrix is equivalent to some stepped matrix.

-Let us turn to the problem of uniqueness of the optimal hyperplane cover for a given extremal matrix.
-In contrast to optimal hyperplane covers, we note that even $2$-dimensional extremal matrices may contain many different optimal polyplexes.
-Moreover, there is a plenty of non-extremal matrices $A$ having many optimal hyperplane covers.
-Our next aim is to provide sufficient conditions for the existence of the unique optimal hyperplane cover and state this uniqueness for several classes of extremal matrices.
+Our next aim is to provide sufficient conditions for the existence of a unique optimal hyperplane cover and state this uniqueness for several classes of extremal matrices.
+Note that for other optimal objects a similar statement often does not hold.
+For example, even $2$-dimensional extremal matrices may contain many different optimal polyplexes.
+Moreover, there is plenty of non-extremal matrices $A$ having not unique optimal hyperplane cover.

-By the definition, an optimal hyperplane cover of a matrix $A$ is unique if and only if the linear programming problem~(\ref{mincoverpr}) for the matrix $A$ has a unique optimal solution.
-The uniqueness of optimal solution in linear programming was studied in a number of papers but in our work we are guided by~\cite{floudas} and~\cite{manga}.
+By the definition, an optimal hyperplane cover of a matrix $A$ is unique if and only if Problem~(\ref{mincoverpr}) for the matrix $A$ has a unique solution.
+The uniqueness of optimal solutions in linear programming was studied in many papers.
+In our work we are guided by~\cite{FloPar.encycopt} and~\cite{mangas.LPuniq}.

-It is well known that the dual linear programming problem has a unique optimal solution if there exists a nondegenerate optimal solution of the primal problem or, equivalently, the primal problem has an optimal solution at which the linear independence constraint qualification (LICQ) is fulfilled.
+It is well known that the dual linear programming problem has a unique optimal solution if there exists a nondegenerate optimal solution of the primal problem.
+Equivalently, it means that the primal problem has an optimal solution at which the linear independence constraint qualification (LICQ) is fulfilled.
 In terms of optimal polyplexes and optimal hyperplane covers this condition has the following form.